Freshmowed/FMPersisting/README.md

 # FMPersisting
-Lightweight, opinionated ORM over fmdb sqlite framework
+Lightweight, opinionated* ORM over fmdb sqlite framework

 This framework provides a straightforward mapping between Objective-C model classes and sqlite databases.
 It is for people that like sqlite and fmdb, and understand sql and relational database concepts.

 It makes development easier by eliminating the mental shift between classes/objects/properties and relational tables/columns.
+*Why is it opinionated?
-It does not try to hide or replace the underlying fmdb or sqlite functionality -- they are still accessible, and can be used without conflict.
+FMPersisting does not try to hide or replace the underlying fmdb or sqlite functionality -- they are still accessible, and can be used without conflict.
+There is no attempt to "automatically" synchronize an object graph with the database.
+I've used MANY object-relational mapping frameworks extensively over my career (NeXT's DBKit and EOF, Apple's CoreData, Java Hibernate, PHP Symfony/Doctrine) and in my opinion are more trouble than they are worth for most projects.
+FMPersisting is simple, open, and straightforward.*

 This code has been in production for several years in the iOS app, Bookmobile Audiobook and Podcast Player, and in several other Mac OS X and iOS projects.

+*everyone's got one

+# Classes

 The framework consists of just two classes: FMPersistingModel and FMPersistenceManager.
 FMPersistingModel can be used as a superclass of "model" objects that get persisted to a single table in sqlite.
 In many situations,